NEU-DSG/tapas-xq/API.md

 Retrieve the configuration file for a given view package.

 This endpoint returns the XML configuration file of the view package with status code 200.

-If the requested identifier does not match a view package registered with TAPAS-xq, the response will have a status code of 400.
+If the requested identifier does not match a view package registered with TAPAS-xq, the response will have an HTTP status code of 400.

 <table><caption>Request settings</caption><thead><tr><th style="min-width:10%;">Name</th><th>Description</th><th>Where to set value</th></tr></thead><tbody><tr><th scope="row">package-id</th><td>The identifier of the view package.</td><td>URL</td></tr></tbody></table>